rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 ### Check Helm Chart Installation

-Check that the Helm chart installation is complete:
+1. Check that the Helm chart installation completed:

 ```shell
 helm ls -n cattle-rancher-csp-deployer-system
 ```

-After completing the Helm chart installation, you can verify the installation was successful:
+2. Verify the status of the installation:

 ```shell
 helm status rancher-cloud -n cattle-rancher-csp-deployer-system
 ```

-Refer to the [Troubleshooting](troubleshooting.md) section for a failed installation.
+Refer to the [Troubleshooting](troubleshooting.md) section if installation fails.

-After the Helm chart installation is complete, Rancher Prime is successfully installed.
+When Helm chart installation successfully completes, Rancher Prime will be installed.

 ## Log into the Rancher Dashboard

-You may now log in to the Rancher dashboard by pointing your browser to the Rancher server URL `https://$RANCHER_HOSTNAME`, where`$RANCHER_HOSTNAME` is the hostname chosen when [installing Rancher](#installing-rancher).
+You may now log in to the Rancher dashboard by pointing your browser to the Rancher server URL `https://<host-name>`.
+The `<host-name>` is the hostname you entered when you [installed Rancher](#installing-rancher).

 :::note